astropy/astropy/docs/modeling/models.rst

 It is also possible to assign a *custom* inverse to a model.
-This may be useful, for example, in cases where a model does not have an analytic inverse, but may have an approximate inverse that was computed numerically and is represented by a polynomial.
+This may be useful, for example, in cases where a model does not have an analytic inverse, but may have an approximate inverse that was computed numerically and is represented by another model.
 This works even if the target model has a default analytic inverse--in this case the default is overridden with the custom inverse::